 14.4.
-Clinical Investigation Steering Committee
+Trial Steering Committee

-A single CISC will be created for the Predict&Prevent AECOPD Clinical investigation and meet faceto-face or via teleconference at least once prior to recruitment of the first patient, then at least annually until the Predict&Prevent AECOPD Clinical investigation database is "hard locked", and as required depending on the needs of the clinical investigation office.
+A single CISC will be created for the Predict&Prevent AECOPD Trial and meet face-to-face or via teleconference at least once prior to recruitment of the first patient, then at least annually until the Predict&Prevent AECOPD Trial database is "hard locked", and as required depending on the needs of the trial office.

 Membership and duties/responsibilities are outlined in the CISC Charter.
-In summary, the CISC will: provide overall oversight of the clinical investigation, including the practical aspects of the study, as well as ensuring that the study is run in a way which is both safe for the participants and provides appropriate feasibility data to the sponsor and investigators.
+In summary, the CISC will: provide overall oversight of the trial, including the practical aspects of the study, as well as ensuring that the study is run in a way which is both safe for the participants and provides appropriate feasibility data to the sponsor and investigators.